-Section 3 contains a copy of the Common Form of Undertaking which optometrists are required to sign to participate in the arrangements.
+Section 3 contains a copy of the Aommon Form of Undertaking@which optometrists are required to sign to participate in the arrangements.

-This edition of the book has been printed for use by participating optometrists, the Health Insurance Commission and other interested authorities.
+This edition of the book has been printed for use by participating optometrists, Medicare Australia and other interested authorities.